dauxio/daux.io/README.md

 ## Running Locally

 There are several ways to run the docs locally.
-You can use something like <a href="http://www.mamp.info/en/index.html" target="_blank">MAMP</a> or <a href="http://www.wampserver.com/en/" target="_blank">WAMP</a>.
-If you are like me and use alot of Node.js and <a href="http://gruntjs.com/" target="_blank">Grunt.js</a>, then you can use the optional grunt command I have packaged with the project which will start a PHP web server for you in the project folder.

-The Grunt.js task uses the built in web server in PHP 5.4 to host the docs on your local machine.
+The recommended way is to run `daux serve` which will execute PHP's embedded server.

+By default the server will run at: <a href="http://localhost:8085" target="_blank">http://localhost:8085</a>

 This is really only intended be used when you are writing/updating a ton of docs and want to preview the changes locally.

-**To use the optional Grunt command you will need:**

-* Node.js
-* npm
-* Grunt.js
-* PHP 5.6 or greater

-This project contains a package.json file, so once you have the requirements installed, you can simply run a `npm install` and then `grunt` in the projects folder to start the local web server.
-By default the server will run at: <a href="http://localhost:8085" target="_blank">http://localhost:8085</a>

 ## Generating a set of static files